beluganos/beluganos/doc/operation-guide.md

 In this method, Beluganos can be worked in your terminal for debug.
 This command will snatch your standard output. `Ctrl-c` to stop.

 ### Remarks
-Executing `beluganos start` or `beluganos run` command will start to try connections between OpenFlow agent.
+`fibcd` service and `beluganos run` command will make start to connect with OpenFlow agent.
 Before executing this commands, starting OF-DPA apps is recommended.

 ## Step 2.
 Add Linux containers